fortinet/fortigate-terraform-deploy/azure/6.2/single/README.md

-# Deployment of a FortiGate-VM  on the Azure
+# Deployment of a FortiGate-VM  on Azure
 ## Introduction
 A Terraform script to deploy a FortiGate-VM on Azure